Programme of events

 Explore the night sky in Durham University’s planetarium.
 Join astronomers on a journey to the stars with stories about the constellations and fascinating facts about stars, planets and what you can see in the sky tonight.
 Shows last approximately 25 minutes and are suitable for anyone aged 4 and over.
 Children should be accompanied by a responsible adult.

-Amazing Materials (Durham University Chemistry)
+Bubbles!
+(Durham University Chemistry)

 Light Entertainment (Durham University Physics)